sulu/SuluCommunityBundle/Resources/doc/3-customization.md

 Type: `string`
 Example: website

-Set the firewall for the current webspace else the firewall name need to be the same as the webspace key.
+Set the firewall for the current webspace else the default value is the webspace key.

 ### Type Options